-The ‘culture from hell’ is often birthed by the inappropriate coupling (Merger, Acquisition or shotgun wedding) of two antecedent cultures, who haven’t really spent sufficient time dating to notice that they are actually incompatible.
+The culture from hell is often birthed by the inappropriate coupling of two pre-established cultures that have been poorly prepared for a merger or acquisition.
+Not unlike a shotgun wedding, the two partners haven’t spent enough time "dating" to notice that they are actually incompatible.

-An M&A between two companies is often driven either by the surface attraction of quick riches or the fear of being left on the shelf.
-Without due cultural diligence by the Senior Leadership Teams on both sides, this leads to a forced marriage.
+The M&A process is often driven by surface attraction – a wealthy partner, or a fear of being left on the shelf.
+Without due cultural diligence from senior leadership on both sides, this leads to a forced marriage.
 The progeny is a dysfunctional and uncared-for corporate climate.

-The recent failure of Unilever and Kraft Heinz to get hitched is a relief for everyone.
-If the marriage had happened it’d have been one of those where the guests would be murmuring "I give it a year".
-Unilever, full of flair, innovation and commitment to purposeful business; Kraft Heinz steadfastly pursuing efficiency, practicality and rigorous focus on quality.
-Vive le difference, but the honeymoon would have been short.
+Last year’s disrupted nuptials for Unilever and Kraft Heinz was a relief for everyone.
+Had the marriage gone ahead, it’d have been one where the guests were left murmuring at the reception, “I give it a year.”
+Unilever, who are full of flair, innovation, and commitment to purposeful business, contrasted with Kraft Heinz’s method of steadfastly pursuing efficiency and practicality, with a rigorous focus on quality.
+Vive la différence– but the honeymoon would have been short.

-Many mismatched M&A’s do not have the prescience (or was it luck) of Unilever and Kraft, and they fail to cancel the wedding in time.
-They waltz up the aisle oblivious to the warning signs, believing that if they only commit to the sacred vows of M&A they will be blessed.
-The culture, that is the offspring of this hurried union, grows up with conflicted value sets, lacks productive alignment, and little sense of identity or engagement.
+Many mismatched M&As do not have the prescience (or luck) of Unilever and Kraft, and they fail to cancel the wedding on time.
+They waltz up the aisle oblivious to the warning signs, believing that if they commit to the sacred vows then they will be blessed.
+The offspring of this hurried union is the new culture, which will grow up with conflicted values, lacking productive alignment, and with little sense of identity.

-Don’t get me wrong, I am not against shaking up the status quo, stirring the melting pot, or blending diverse backgrounds.
-I am an advocate of it, but it needs to be done consciously and by organic design.
-The infant culture needs to be parented as carefully as any new born.
-If it isn’t nurtured, research and experience shows, it will grow up insecure, poor at communicating, listless, and under achieving.
+We’re not against shaking up the status quo, stirring the melting pot, or blending diverse backgrounds – we strongly advocate it, if it is done consciously and by organic design.
+The infant culture needs to be parented as carefully as any new-born.
+If it isn’t nurtured, research and experience show that it will grow up insecure, poor at communicating, listless, and under-achieving.

-One of our clients, an old established software organisation has courted and acquired an exciting and passionate young company in its market.
-These two face the challenges of integration while maintaining the gravitas of one and the vitality of the other.
+One of our clients, an old established software organisation, had courted and acquired an exciting and passionate young company within its market.
+The two faced the challenge of integration while still maintaining the gravitas of one and the vitality of the other.

-They have asked Maynard Leigh to help with the new partnering and fostering of a healthy culture.
-We are helping them do this by:
+They asked Maynard Leigh Associates to help with the partnership, seeking guidance for the fostering of a healthy culture.
+We helped them by:

-Leaders are happy to proclaim to the waiting troops that “our commitment is to be one company, blah blah; all pulling in the same direction blah blah".
-However, they have little real idea of how to promote and construct the alignment vital to the success, or to help people share, emotionally connect to, and embody a cohesive set of values.
+Knowing that culture makes a difference is important is a long way from being able to foster a healthy culture.
+Leaders are happy to proclaim to the waiting troops that “our commitment is to be one company, all pulling in the same direction, etc.” – however, they may have little real idea of how to promote and construct the alignment that is vital to success, or to help people share, emotionally connect to, and embody a cohesive set of values.

-Given the challenge of sustaining any cultural shift, there needs to be an absolutely compelling reason to attempt it.
+Given the challenge of sustaining cultural shift, there needs to be a compelling reason to attempt it.

 Culture change efforts are generally more successful when there is a clear link between culture and business strategy.
 In practical terms, we look for something so irresistible that almost everyone in the company recognises that change has become unavoidable.

-People like change, while rather disliking the prospect of being personally changed.
-So they need a powerful reason to alter behaviour, whether a push due to pain, or a pull from something attractive, such as the chance for promotion or personal recognition.
-People need a personally compelling reason to change and the belief that’s it's all worth it.
+People like change – they dislike the prospect of being personally changed.
+Because of this, they need a powerful reason to alter their behaviour – whether a push due to pain, or a pull from something attractive, e.g. the chance for promotion or personal recognition.
+A personally compelling reason to change will help them believe it’s all worth it.

 Any persistent culture shift relies initially on the activity of internal champions.
-They usually form a select group, yet have a disproportionate influence on the wider organisation.
-Engage them to actively promote the change and the benefits associated with it.
+Seek internal influencers with key networks – they usually form a minority yet have a disproportional influence on the wider organisation.
+Engage them to actively promote the change and the benefits which are associated with it.

 People need to be able to experiment with new behaviours and be allowed to fail without recrimination.
 This can prove a major challenge for companies burdened with a critical or punishing culture.

-Change at the individual level often involves people acquiring new capabilities, such as increased emotional intelligence, the ability to work in a team, new attitudes to decision making and authority, more attention to quality and generally higher levels of performance.
+Change at the individual level often involves people acquiring new capabilities, such as increased emotional intelligence, the ability to work in a team, new attitudes to decision making and authority, heightened attention to quality, and generally higher levels of performance.
 This is where development programmes can really make a difference.